 That pushes your body toward what’s called ketosis, a process where it burns fat as fuel.
 This amps up your metabolism, keeps your blood sugar low and lowers your risk of heart disease.

-The diet may be ideal for you if you’re obese and trying to shed pounds.
+The diet may be ideal for you if you have a BMI > 30 (have obesity) and are trying to shed pounds.
 It’s also seen as beneficial for those trying to counteract Type 2 diabetes or epilepsy.
 (The keto diet actually originated a century ago as a treatment for epilepsy.)

 Something for you to know, though: The transition into a keto diet can be tough.
 Side effects could include “keto flu” and “keto breath.”
 (Each is as delightful as its sounds.)